Wasps!

 Tell the neighbours, pointing out what a pest these wasps are.
 Social wasps usually only forage within 200-300 metres of their nest.
 If you've located a nest, go out at dusk when the wasps are inactive and spray it or remove it with a plastic bag, tieing it off and putting it straight into the freezer.
 After 24 hours the wasps will be dead and you can put it into your rubbish.

 "Wasp traps" may not be effective.
-So far I haven't found one that works (traps or baits).
+So far we haven't found one that works (traps or baits).

-Old curtains can be effective in making it harder for wasps to "get into" your plants to attack the caterpillars.
-A mosquito net over a frame can also be useful.
+Net curtains no longer useful for the house can be reused in the garden making it harder for wasps to "get into" your plants to attack the caterpillars.
+A mosquito net over a frame can also be used.
+Throw the net over your swan plant in the garden.
 Monarch butterflies have been known to lay eggs on the outside of the net and the caterpillars that emerge climb through the mesh onto the plant.

-For monarchs grow swan plants now for next year and encourage them to bush out by pinching out the new growth.
+For monarchs, grow swan plants now for next year and encourage them to bush out by pinching out the new growth.
 Not only does it mean the plants provide more shelter and protection but also more food for more caterpillars.
-Plant plants close to bushes and shrubs (or annuals like zinnias and cosmos) to give more shelter as well.
+Plant plants close to bushes and shrubs that offer nectar (such as Hebes, or annuals like zinnias and cosmos) to give more shelter as well.

 Please feel free to add more tips in the comments below!